 Main Subheading

 In the realm of scientific research, variables are the building blocks of experiments and observations.
 They represent the different factors that can change or vary in a study, such as temperature, height, or test scores.
-However, not all variables are created equal.
+That said, not all variables are created equal.
 To understand the relationship between different factors, we need to distinguish between independent and dependent variables.
 The independent variable is the factor that researchers manipulate or change, while the dependent variable is the factor that is measured or observed to see if it is affected by the independent variable.

 Comprehensive Overview